Oshin: Legacy

 In Japan, many references to Oshin were made when describing perseverance in the 1980s.
 For example, sumo wrestler Takanosato was given the name "Oshin Yokozuna", as he fought his way up to the rank of yokozuna, despite dealing with diabetes.
 Other terms were used during the 1980s, such as "Oshin Diet", where residents were dealing with the bubble economy and therefore were driven to eating radish and rice.
 A famous cruise line down the Mogami River was renamed the "Oshin Line".

 The comedy manga Ouran High School Host Club by Bisco Hatori has Tamaki Suou, leader of the club at the academy for the idle rich, refer to Haruhi Fujioka, the newcomer girl dressed as a boy as "Oshin", someone "sold to a mean master who'd overwork you and leave you crying into your pillow night after night."
 He also asks if Haruhi subsisted "on rice and horseradish."
 Haruhi is a poor but diligent student attending on scholarship.

-In Vietnam, ever since the broadcast of the series, the term Oshin (ô sin) has been widely used to call a maid.
+In Vietnamese, the term ô-sin became a synonym (sometimes with scorn) for domestic workers.

 As a homage to Oshin's trade, second-hand clothing stores in Iran are called "Tanakura shop" (مغازه تاناکورا) or simply Tanakura.
 By the time, Tanakura became colloquial for second-hand clothes in Iran, although Oshin's trade was in textiles and later (before the earthquake) about fabricated clothes.

 On 28 January 1989, Iran National Radio had a special report on the birthday anniversary of Fatimah, the daughter of the Prophet Mohammed.
 The aim of the report was to tell the people that Fatimah was the best role-model for the Iranian women.
-But all of a sudden, a young lady told the reporter that despite the common belief, she can not accept Fatimah as a role-model because Fatimah lived 1400 years ago.
-She added that some women accepted Oshin as a role-model, but she could not accept that, too, because Oshin was from a different culture (Japan).
-But that was enough to ignite the anger of Ayatollah Khomeini.
+But all of a sudden, a young lady told the reporter that despite the common belief, she cannot accept Fatimah as a role-model because Fatimah lived 1400 years ago.
+She added that some women accepted Oshin as a role-model, but she could not accept that either, because Oshin was from Japan, a different culture.
+But that ignited the anger of Ayatollah Khomeini.
 He ordered the National Radio and Television to prosecute those involved in that report.
 He asked for execution of those people if it was deliberate.
 Khomeini regarded that report as an insult to Fatimah and according to his interpretation of the Islamic Jurisprudence the punishment of such an act was death.
 Fortunately, nobody was executed, but 5 people were reportedly prosecuted with the punishments ranging from imprisonment to lashing according to the Sharia law.